ClementSafon/IDS_FL_Simulation/rapport_30feb.md

 # 4. Implemented IDS

-[IBM-FL](https://github.com/IBM/federated-learning-lib/tree/main) was the first notebook used to understand more ML and FL concepts.
-Flwer is the second module which was used in this experiment.

-The computer which was used to train all the data is

-Number of epochs + rounds for each training.

 ## 4.1.
 The Simulation Environment

 In this part we are just going to describe the simulation process that we used in our set up.
+After exploring federated learning with IBM-FL libraries, we began constructing a simulation environment based on the Flower libraries in Python.
 In order to get the previous results we went into many simulations, adjusting a lot of parameters.
 And to do so, we have decided to create a simulation template, that can allow everyone to reroduce our experimentations.
 Instead of creating a Jupyter Note Book, we've created à [GitHub project](https://github.com/ClementSafon/IDS_FL_Simulation) that have all the necessary ressources to execute simulation without having to write anything.
 To reproduce, modify or go deeper into our researches, you can find all you need in this repository.
 There is documentation about, how to install, configure and run a simulation.
 Feel free to fork this project in case you want to upgrade it.

+>Note: For reference, the simulations were executed on an Intel i5-11400H processor.

 ## 4.2.
 First experiment: binary classification